 If you have children in your group, then let’s take a few minutes to stop and feed the birds and the ever-hungry squirrels!

 Our next stop is truly the heart of royal London: Buckingham Palace, a grand building and royal residence.
-If we get close to the gate, you will see the guards looking after Her Majesty.
-Your private guide will help you figure out if the Queen is at home today.
+If we get close to the gate, you will see the guards looking after His Majesty.
+Your private guide will help you figure out if the King is at home today.

 Our guided tour of Westminster Abbey and beyond makes its way to Trafalgar Square next, the very city centre of London.
 The Tour finishes here, but don’t worry, you are ideally placed to visit Leicester Square and Covent Garden, or even head back to Buckingham Palace.
 Your guide will be happy to help with any directions and suggestions for the rest of your stay.

 If you’d like to find out more about the history of Westminster Abbey and take a virtual tour of the highlights, then check out our Westminster Abbey podcast episode.

 If you want to visit Westminster Abbey and another prominent landmark in London, check out our Tower of London and Westminster Abbey Walking Tour, you’ll even get to see the Crown Jewels!

 Westminster Abbey shop, Broad Sanctuary, Westminster, London SW1P 3JS.
 By prior arrangement, your guide can meet you at your central London hotel.